ryuichiueda/slides_marp/advanced_vision/lesson3e.md

 ---

-### Another topic: Someone has appeared who can automatically draw pictures.
+### Another topic: Someone has appeared that can automatically draw pictures.

 - Examples are everywhere, so please do your own research.
 - How do they work?